equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 > Note that the push of the dynamic image tag of the prod environment to master branch creates a side-effect of building the QA environment again, as this is mapped to master.
 This shows, master branch should not be mapped to any environment (neither in the `radixconfig.yaml`, nor in the GitHub Actions workflow)

+> `--from-config` is an argument to `radix-cli` to tell it that there is an radixconfig in your repository that it can get information from, such as application name or branch mapping

 # Configure Radix to use GitHub package

 Go to the application `Configuration` page to set the secret, which will be the personal access token you have created with access to read packages in the Equinor organization.
 This gives Radix access to pull any package in the Equinor organization referred to in the `radixconfig.yaml`: